 Turner ML and Gatesy SM.
-(In Review).
+(Accepted).
 Alligators employ intermetatarsal reconfiguration to modulate plantigrade ground contact.
-Submitted to the Journal of Experimental Biology.
+The Journal of Experimental Biology.

 Turner ML and Gatesy SM (2021).
 Intermetatarsal mobility in the American alligator.
 Society of Integrative and Comparative Biology Annual Meeting [virtual].

 Turner ML and Gatesy SM (2020).
 Intermetatarsal mobility and grades of foot contact in the American alligator: building a new perspective on archosaurian foot evolution.
 Society of Vertebrate Paleontology Annual Meeting [virtual].